buqeye/cs_greedy_emulator/README.md

 <p><img align="right" width="480" src="./logos/streamline.png">
 The STREAMLINE members at Ohio U and OSU have developed an active learning approach to snapshot selection that allows for the construction of fast & accurate emulators for two-body scattering.

-This repository accompanies our [manuscript](https://arxiv.org/abs/2504.06092) (PRC in press) in preparation.
+This repository accompanies our [manuscript](https://arxiv.org/abs/2504.06092) (Phys.
+Rev. C in press).

+An independent implementation of the greedy algorithm can be found in [this](https://github.com/buqeye/cs_greedy_emulator_josh) repository, which also creates the illustration in [Figure 1](https://github.com/buqeye/cs_greedy_emulator_josh/blob/main/greedy-vs-pod-figure-image-generation.ipynb).

 **At a glance:**
 * Numerov method in matrix form (FOM solver)